danielealbano/cachegrand/README.md

 Because it aims to be a modern platform, the goal is to have the features mentioned below by the time of it's first stable release:
+- More SSD friendly, temporary keep data in memory instead of writing directly on the disk to fill a page to avoid a RMW operation on the SSD that would have, in cascade, an impact on the SSD GC
 - Add support for Windows and Mac OS X, the code is already being written with this goal in mind;
 - Commands batching, to be able to perform multiple set of operations at the same time;
 - TLS, to encrypt the data on-transit;